 Toxic effects

-Manganese toxicity has also been documented in patients on long term TPN who are particularly at risk if there is liver dysfunction.
-Increased whole blood manganese has also been reported in liver disease, rheumatoid arthritis and iron deficiency anaemia.
-Neurological effects exhibit Parkinson like symptoms, including behavioral and emotional disturbances, if diagnosed in the early stages these effects can be reversed.
+Neurological effects exhibit Parkinson like symptoms, including behavioural and emotional disturbances, if diagnosed in the early stages these effects can be reversed.
 Some haematological changes may also be observed, such as greatly reduced white cell count (leucopoenia) and lymphocytosis, or an increase in haemoglobin count.
-However in some cases there may be no changes at all.
+However, in some cases there may be no changes at all.

 Lipids/Trace Metals